 Meat: Meat is one of the well-known complete proteins.
 Complete protein offers all the essential amino acids our body needs.
 In addition, it is rich in various nutrients like zinc and iron.

 Nuts and Seeds: The list of iron-rich nuts include almonds, cashews, as well as pine nuts.
 All of them offer about 1.5 mg of iron per ounce.
 Besides iron, you are also getting enough fiber, magnesium, zinc, and protein.
 All of these nutrients allow the body to function the way it’s meant to.
 They also work in improving conditions like cardiovascular activity and brain health.

 How to Get More Iron From Your Food

 Some foods promote iron absorption, some hinder the process.
 If you are interested in improving iron absorption, avoid taking tea, wine, coffee, and other calcium-rich foods along with meals having iron.
 Iron-rich foods taken with a decent source of vitamin C also aids better absorption.
 My personal preference is taking orange juice (hand-made), Kiwi fruit, capsicum, berries or tomatoes along with these iron-rich foods to absorb more iron.
 You can add that food raw to your diet.
 If you are a vegan or vegetarian, you should take extra care with your regular diet to obtain enough iron.

 In a Nutshell

-Many women are unaware that they are anemic and requires enough iron intake from their diets.
-Since women go through a menstrual period every month, they need to replenish the amount of iron in their body.
+Many women are unaware that they are anemic and require enough iron intake from their diets.
+Since women go through a menstrual period every month, they need to replenish the amount of iron in their bodies.
 The suggested foods, if taken regularly, should help a lot in the long term.
 Make sure that you are eating the right food in the right amount and you like eating it.
 If you have iron deficiency, including these foods in your diet should definitely help.
 However, see your doctor for your regular check-up.
 I do hope you like this article.
 Feel free to share your thoughts or read other articles by clicking here